 Meet Brian, (who also goes by the name Ras Ifree) an African American currently living in Namibia!
 A busy married father of three, Brian works for an NGO and also owns and operates a restaurant/entertainment venue that specializes in African food and culture.
-But his travels on the African continent span more than Namibia… he’s also lived in Kenya!
+His travels on the African continent span more than Namibia… he’s also lived in Kenya!
 Enjoy his beautiful and empowering story!

 Where are you living right now?

 I am a repatriate who has lived in Africa since July 2009 and in Windhoek, Namibia since December 2010.
 My wife (a Namibian citizen) and two children decided to move here from Kenya after my eighteen month contract as volunteer was over in Nairobi.
 We boarded some buses and travelled from Nairobi, Kenya to Windhoek, Namibia by road, (five days) with two children and about twelve bags of luggage!
 I was unemployed for my first six months in Namibia and did some part-time consulting and volunteering to generate some small income while I was job-hunting.

 How long do you plan on living in Africa?

 I plan on living in Namibia as long as I have employment and/or business opportunities here.
 We are relatively settled.
 We bought a house here and are also contemplating other real-estate investments.
 If for some reason I leave Namibia, I am relatively sure I will stay on the continent.
 I have returned home – and only plan to return to America to visit family and as a tourist.